 Fall is the time for jewel tones to shine, both in wedding accessories and flowers.
 Calla lilies offer a wide range of hues to suit an autumn wedding, and two-toned flowers like this orange and gold bloom seem to be carved right out of a sunset sky.

 A few sprigs of fall berries are a natural fit for any September or October wedding flower arrangement.
 Don't limit yourself to hypericum berries, explore other choices like dark, moody elderberries or greenish-gray brunia berries.
-Using berries in your boutonnieres not only adds textural interest, it can also lower the cost of wedding flower arrangements.
+Using berries in your boutonnieres not only adds textural interest, but it can also lower the cost of wedding flower arrangements.
 Small pine cones and ornamental peppers are other colorful options for boutonnieres.